buche/leaflet-openweathermap/README.md

 Beyond standard options for Leaflet TileLayers there are additional ones:

-* *showLegend*: **'true'** or 'false'.
-If 'true' and option 'legendImagePath' is set there will be a legend image on the map.
+* *showLegend*: **true** or false.
+If true and option 'legendImagePath' is set there will be a legend image on the map.
-* *legendImagePath*: URL (set to a default image for for some layers, **null** for others).
+* *legendImagePath*: URL (set to a default image for some layers, **null** for others).
 URL or relative path to an image which is a legend to this layer.
 * *legendPosition*: **'bottomright'**.
 Position of the legend image on the map.
 Available are standard positions for Leaflet controls ('topright', 'topleft', 'bottomright', 'bottomleft').

 Out of th box a legend image is only available for Pressure, Precipitation Classic, Clouds Classic and Rain Classic.
 Please add your own image if you need it.